mondbr/computer_infrastructure/data/timestamps/test.md

-This file is created to allow 'data' folder to be pushed into GitHub Repository
+This file is created to allow 'data' folder to be pushed into GitHub Repository.

+This line was edited in Nano.